Lutheran Social Service of Minnesota2485 Como AvenueSt. Paul, MN 55108651.642.5990800.582.5260

 Today, Lutheran Social Service of Minnesota holds these values at the core of its vision and mission.
 These values guide the efforts of LSS and empowers us to overcome any challenge and, in doing so, achieve results that endure.

-Camp Knutson renovation is completed, creating a world-class camp for kids with special needs.First transitional housing for homeless teen mothers opens in Saint Paul.Severe state budget cuts results in program closures for kids and losses in funding for persons with disabilities, frail elderly, homeless youth and crisis nurseries.
+Camp Knutson renovation is completed, creating a world-class camp for kids with special needs.First transitional housing for teen mothers experiencing homelessness opens in Saint Paul.Severe state budget cuts results in program closures for kids and losses in funding for persons with disabilities, frail elderly, homeless youth and crisis nurseries.

 Lutheran Social Service of Minnesota expresses the love of Christ for all people through service that inspires hope, changes lives, and builds community.